juhahinkula/juhahinkula.github.io/_posts/2016-08-04-crudboot-testing.markdown

 The starting point was the example crud application made in the previous [blog](/2016-07-31-crudboot-security).
 The goal was to create JPA integration testing.

-Spring boot version used in this project wast 1.3.6.
+Spring boot version used in this project was 1.3.6.
 There is lot of improvements coming for testing in the next Spring boot version 1.4.

 First thing to do is to add Spring Boot test starter to dependencies.
 Spring Boot test starter is done for testing Spring Boot applications with libraries including JUnit, Hamcrest and Mockito